joejarvis64/j64.AlarmServer/README.md

 # j64.AlarmServer
-A Server to integrate the Envisalink DSC controller with Smart Things
+A Server to integrate the Envisalink *DSC* controller with Smart Things

 This server allows you to integrate the EnvisaLink DSC controller with the Smart Things Hub.
-Once integrated you are able to control you security system from the smart things hub and begin to do things like automatically turning security on when you leave, incorporate your motion sensors into smart things routines (turn lights on when motion is detected), integrate turning your security system on and off via the amazon echo and many other things.
+Once integrated you will able to control you security system from the smart things hub and do things like automatically turning security on when you leave, incorporate your motion sensors into smart things routines (turn lights on when motion is detected), integrate turning your security system on and off via the amazon echo and many other things.